MachadoLhes/restQL-clojure/README.md

 In the example above, first PDG will fetch all users and right after perform parallel requests to fetch users bios and posts.

-PDG is built upon the battle proved Clojure CSP and Http Kit to maximize throughput and performance.
+PDG is built upon the battle proven Clojure CSP and Http Kit to maximize throughput and performance.

 ### Motivation